-Drawing Conclusions/Justifying Solutions Predicting Outcomes Observing and Experimenting Improving Solutions Identifying Relevant/Irrelevant Information Generating Ideas Creating and Designing Drawing Conclusions/Justifying Solution Predicting Outcomes Observing and Experimenting Improving Solutions Identifying Relevant/Irrelevant Information Generating Ideas Creating and Designing Solution Predicting Outcomes Observing and Experimenting Improving Solutions Solution Predicting Outcomes Observing and Experimenting Improving Solutions Planning Description of Qualifying Measures Consistent Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Exemplary Some Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Needs Improvement Heavy Emphasis on Teacher Direction - Minimal Evidence of Student Ownership of Learning Unsatisfactory Evidence and Score (4) (3) (2) (1) Instructional Plans Instructional plans include: measurable and explicit goals aligned to state content standards. activities, materials, and assessments that: are aligned to state standards. are sequenced from basic to complex. build on prior student knowledge, are relevant to students' lives, and integrate other disciplines. provide appropriate time for student work, student reflection, and lesson and unit closure. evidence that plan is appropriate for the age, knowledge, and interests of all learners. evidence that the plan provides regular opportunities to accommodate individual student needs. ogoals aligned to state content standards. activities, materials, and assessments that: are aligned to state standards. are sequenced from basic to complex. build on prior student knowledge. provide appropriate time for student work, and lesson and unit closure. evidence that plan is appropriate for the age, knowledge, and interests of most learners. evidence that the plan provides some opportunities to accommodate individual student needs. some goals aligned to state content standards. activities, materials, and assessments that: are sometimes aligned to state standards. are sometimes sequenced from basic to complex.
-Sometimes build on prior student knowledge.
-Sometimes provide appropriate time for student work, and lesson and unit closure.
-Some evidence that plan is appropriate for the age, knowledge, and interests of most learners. evidence that the plan provides some opportunities to accommodate individual student needs.
+Drawing Conclusions/Justifying Solutions Predicting Outcomes Observing and Experimenting Improving Solutions Identifying Relevant/Irrelevant Information Generating Ideas Creating and Designing Drawing Conclusions/Justifyin Solution Predicting Outcomes Observing and Experimenting Improving Solutions Identifying Relevant/Irrelevant Information Generating Ideas Creating and Designing Solution Predicting Outcomes Observing and Experimenting Improving Solutions Solution • Predicting Outcomes • Observing and Experimenting • Improving Solutions Planning Description of Qualifying Measures Consistent Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Exemplary Some Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Proficient Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Needs Improvement · 1 Evidence nd Score (4) (3) (2) (1) Instructional Plans Instructional plans include: • measurable and explicit goals aligned to state content standards. • activities, materials, and assessments that: O are sequenced from basic to complex.
+O build on prior student knowledge, are relevant to students' lives, and integrate other disciplines.
+O provide appropriate time for student work, student reflection, and lesson and unit closure. • evidence that plan is appropriate for the age, knowledge, and interests of all learners. • evidence that the plan provides regular opportunities to accommodate individual student needs. goals aligned to state content standards. activities, materials, and assessments that: are aligned to state standards. are sequenced from basic to complex. build on prior student knowledge. provide appropriate time for student work, and lesson and unit closure. evidence that plan is appropriate for the age, knowledge, and interests of most learners. evidence that the plan provides some opportunities to accommodate individual student needs. nstructional plans include: • some goals aligned to state content standards. • activities, materials, and assessments that: O are sometimes aligned to state standards.
+O are sometimes sequenced from basic to complex.
+O Sometimes build on prior student knowledge.
+O Sometimes provide appropriate time for student work, and lesson and unit closure. • Some evidence that plan is appropriate for the age, knowledge, and interests of most learners. • evidence that the plan provides some opportunities to accommodate individual student needs.
 Instructional plans include: few goals aligned to state content standards. activities, materials, and assessments that: are rarely aligned to state standards. are rarely logically sequenced. rarely build on prior student knowledge inconsistently provide time for student work, and lesson and unit closure little evidence that the plan is appropriate for the age, knowledge, or interests of the learners. little evidence that the plan provides some opportunities to accommodate individual student needs.
-Student Work Assignments require students to: organize, interpret, analyze, synthesize, and evaluate information rather than reproduce it. draw conclusions, make generalizations, and produce arguments that are supported through extended writing. connect what they are learning to experiences, observations, feelings, or Assignments require students to: interpret and analyze information rather than reproduce it. draw conclusions and support them through writing. connect what they are learning to prior learning and some life experiences.
+Student Work Assignments require students to: organize, interpret, analyze, synthesize, and evaluate information rather than reproduce it. draw conclusions, make generalizations, and produce arguments that are supported through extended writing. connect what they are learning to experiences, observations, feelings, or information rather than reproduce it. draw conclusions and support them through writing.
 Assignments require students to: interpret information rather than reproduce it.
 Sometimes draw conclusions and support them through writing.
 Sometimes connect what they are learning to prior learning Assignments require students to: mostly reproduce information. rarely draw conclusions and support them through writing. rarely connect what they are learning to prior learning or life experiences.

-situations significant in their daily lives both inside and outside of school. -- -- -- --
+situations significant in their daily lives both inside and outside of school.